 It’s a good sign

 Before you freak out, you need to realise it’s a good thing that your employees are coming to you.
 It means that they respect you enough to come to you directly.
 They also treat you as a relatable boss, and they don’t fear to come to you to raise these concerns.
-You have to be thankful if they don’t hesitate about coming to you.
+You have to be thankful if they don’t hesitate about coming to you and have a real time employee feedback system in place will make you aware of any issues as they arise.
 Besides, the other option is to rant to their colleagues.
 You would rather see them discuss these complaints with you directly.

 You have to calm down

 Just because you receive complaints doesn’t mean you’re doing a terrible job.
 Sometimes, when you’re on top, it isn’t very easy for you to see what’s going on with everyone else.
 It’s also been a while since you worked as an employee.
 You have no idea when you’re already giving them too many tasks.

 If you receive complaints, it means that you have to do something about it.
 You need to assess the questions and reflect on them.
 Don’t be defensive.
 You don’t have to respond by arguments.
 You can nod in agreement.
 You might realise that you’re wrong, and you have to change your attitude towards the distribution of tasks.